 Firewall protection creates a barrier between your company’s data and those who will try to hack into it.
 It should protect both in-office and remote employees, and is highly recommended whether your workforce is mobile or not.
 Today, a majority of employees access company networks outside of the office whether they’re working from home or checking email standing in line at the coffee shop.

-Anti-malware software is the part of a small business IT security plan that protects your business from employees and employees from themselves.
+Anti-malware software is the part of a business IT security plan that protects your business from employees and employees from themselves.
 The Verizon Data Breach Investigations Report found that 30% of employees opened phishing emails in 2016.
 Malware is to blame for viruses, worms, ransomware, and spyware.
 This can result in credit card theft as well as other data robbery.
 Phishing emails have become more difficult to identify because they’ve evolved to look eerily similar to legit emails.
 Even the savviest employee can be fooled by a well-designed replica template.

-These four basics are a starting point to a good IT security plan for small businesses.
+These four basics are a starting point to a good IT security plan for businesses.
 Connect with Invision to implement these basics and customize them to meet your specific company’s needs based on industry, staff, and IT infrastructure.
 No matter how small, every company needs a strong, solid IT security plan in order to protect what you’ve built.
-There’s a society of cyber criminals out there that sees credit cards and private data stolen from small businesses just as valuable as those stolen from global corporations.
+There’s a society of cyber criminals out there that sees credit cards and private data stolen from businesses just as valuable as those stolen from global corporations.